Amazon RDS for Db2 licensing options - Amazon Relational Database Service

 Adding IBM IDs to a parameter group for RDS for Db2 DB instances

 Because you can't modify default parameter groups, you must create a custom parameter group and then modify it to include the values for your IBM Customer ID and your IBM Site ID.
-For information about parameter groups, see Working with DB parameter groups in a DB instance.
+For information about parameter groups, see DB parameter groups for Amazon RDS DB instances.

 Important